China Keitetsi

 China Keitetsi (born 1976) is a Ugandan activist campaigning against the use of child soldiers.
 The memoirs of Keitetsi, a former child soldier herself, have been translated into French, German, Japanese, Chinese, Danish, Italian, Spanish, Dutch and other languages.

 Biography

-China Keitetsi was born in 1976 in the west of Uganda.
-Her mother was not present, and in 1984, at the age of 9, Keitetsi and her sister ran away in attempt to find their mother.
-She ended up becoming a child soldier for the National Resistance Army.
+China Keitetsi was born in 1976 in the west of Uganda where she grew up in a rural area.
+Following her parents' separation, she ran away at age nine in 1984 along with her sister in an attempt to find their mother, but was unable to locate her.
+Amidst Uganda's civil war and with limited options, she was recruited into the rebel National Resistance Army, becoming a child soldier.
+In her speeches and books, Keitetsi explains how children were viewed as "perfect" soldiers due to their loyalty, speed in learning, and lack of questioning, and recounts the psychological trauma of replacing family with a gun—her only source of "protection"—along with the pressure to suppress emotions like grief or fear in order to survive.

 China’s early years in Uganda and as a female child soldier showed the sexual assault that girls and women face in times of war and conflict.

 Kampala fell on 26 January 1986, and Museveni was proclaimed as president, but Uganda remained haunted by civil war.
 During this period, China Keitetsi worked as a bodyguard for a high-ranking official before joining the Military Police.
 Several armed groups fought against the new government.